nick-ulle/bag-of-tricks/chapters/remote-computing.md

 ### Running Jupyter/RStudio Remotely

-Use SLURM to launch an interactive session as usual.
+Use SLURM to launch an interactive session as described in the previous sections.

 **On the allocated node**, get the hostname: